wmhilton-stoplight/platform-docs/2.-workspaces/c.config.md

 .stoplight.json
 ```

-This examples sets the editor line width at 80 characters, excludes the test files, and shows the rest of the file organization:
+This example sets the editor line width at 80 characters, excludes the test files, and shows the rest of the file organization:

 ```json
 {